What Is a Good GMAT Score for Harvard Business School?

 The point is, your GMAT is just one factor among many, so determining what score you’ll need is a matter of not only looking at median or average GMAT scores but also carefully evaluating your strengths and weaknesses in other areas.

-Furthermore, a high GMAT score, on its own, isn’t a guarantee that you’ll gain acceptance or even be competitive at HBS.
+Furthermore, a high GMAT score, on its own, isn’t a guarantee that you’ll gain acceptance or be competitive at HBS.
 Particularly if your GPA is lower than the average and your work experience is lacking, an impressive GMAT score may not be enough to get your foot in the door.

 Nevertheless, when applying to a school as competitive as HBS, you don’t want to give admissions a reason to pass you over.
-Moreover, a GMAT score on the higher end of the class range could be the “gold star” you need on your application.
+Moreover, a GMAT score at the higher end of the class range could be the “gold star” you need on your application.

 TTP PRO TIP: